Using Video To Get Your Business First on Google

-Television and radio stations create and promote content you’ll want to watch and listen to so they can sell ads.
+Television and radio stations create and promote the content you’ll want to watch and listen to so they can sell ads.
 If you’re not interested in what’s on their stations, then their customers (the advertisers) don’t make sales.

 Google is similar to radio and television in that they want the results of their customers’ searches to have what they’re looking for.
-For example when someone types in “Towing Service Houston” Google wants to be 100% assured that what shows up in the search results are towing companies based in Houston.
+For example, when someone types in “Towing Service Houston” Google wants to be 100% assured that what shows up in the search results are towing companies based in Houston.
 Not information on Whitney Houston.

 What this means to you is—when you have content on your site that coincides with what your customers are looking for then Google wants to help promote you, it’s in their best interest to do so.

 Using Video For Improved Visibilty